bigbadcyborg/Robotics-assignment-5/README.md

 * Prompt 1: Provide the main components of a ROS 2 system as a bulleted list.
 Do not add any introductory or concluding sentences.
 List exactly four components.

-**[Remote-PC]** Try running the demo code that allows you to have voice conversation with a LlaMa LLM via voice using whisper and espeak.
+**[Remote-PC]** Try running the demo code that allows you to have a voice conversation with a LlaMa LLM via voice using whisper and espeak.
 Close the previous program with ctrl+c and try running this demo code on the Docker shell.
+This is what is expected of you in Part 4 of the assignment.

 ```bash
 python3 test_llama_whisper_and_speach.py

 ```

-**[Optional][Remote-PC]** Refer to the references to tune parameters involved in the LLM inference loop and test part 4 with different parameters.
+**[Remote-PC]** Refer to the appendix to tune parameters involved in the LLM inference loop and test part 4 with different parameters.

 ---